Subhranil2004/digits-in-ink/README.md

     - A basic feedforward neural network architecture.

 2. **Data Augmentation with DNN:**
-   - Utilizes data augmentation techniques such as rotation, translation, shearing and scaling to artificially increase the size of the training dataset.
+   - Utilizes data augmentation techniques such as rotation, translation, shearing and scaling to increase the training dataset's size artificially.

 3. **Data Augmentation with Convolutional Neural Network (CNN):**
    - Incorporates convolutional layers for feature extraction and spatial hierarchies, combined with data augmentation techniques.